 I tried to ask him why, in both Mandarin and English and he just decided to stare at me instead of answering.
 After 10 minutes of that ridiculous standoff, I was done.
 I approached the desk behind the immigration area to see what was going on.
 Luckily the guy at the desk was much nicer and said that they were waiting for female officers to be available to search me.
 Wait.. what?

 The other lady with my phone was having similar problems.
-She only managed to open a few Wechat messages and videos from travels I’d completed almost 2 years ago.
+She only managed to open Wechat, a Chinese chat app that I never use, and videos from travels I’d completed almost 2 years ago.
 The funniest thing in all of this is they’d missed an entire section of my bag which included another camera.
 They had essentially just wasted an hour of not only my time, but the time of the 6 other people waiting in the van that would take us through to Kazakhstan.
 For nothing.